aws-amplify/docs/android/start.md

 * This guide assumes that you are familiar with Android development and tools.
 If you are new to Android development, you can follow [these steps](https://developer.android.com/training/basics/firstapp/creating-project) to create your first Android application using Java.

-* If you had previously installed Amplify CLI, update to the latest version by running:
+* If you had previously installed Amplify CLI (< v4.5.0), update to the latest version by running:

 ```terminal
 $ npm install -g @aws-amplify/cli